Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 Doing It Yourself

-The most affordable approach to debt settlement?
-Do it yourself.
+The most affordable approach to debt settlement is to do it yourself.

-To start this process, call the providers you owe.
-Maybe you owe thousands of dollars on a credit card.
-Call that card’s provider and explain that you’d like to repay some of your debt but can’t afford to repay it all.
-Ask if the provider is willing to eliminate some of what you owe and create a repayment schedule that works with your budget to cover the rest of your debt.
+To settle a debt, you must get in touch with the creditor and explain that you’d like to repay some of your debt but can’t afford to repay it all.
+Ask if the creditor is willing to eliminate some of what you owe and create a repayment schedule that works with your budget.
+Alternatively, you might ask if the creditor would accept a single lump-sum payment.

 Your creditors are not obligated to accept your offer.
 They might be more likely to erase part of your debt if you have already racked up several late payments.
 Providers might look at these missed payments and decide that receiving at least some money from you is better than receiving nothing.